KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

       :align: left
       :alt: timeline playhead

-   This indicates the position we are displaying in the :ref:`monitors`.
+   This indicates the position we are displaying in the :ref:`ui-monitors`.
 You can scroll the position by dragging the Timeline cursor (a.k.a Position Caret or Playhead).

    Beginning with version 0.9.4, dragging the timeline cursor will play the audio of the clip (a.k.a.
 Audio Scrubbing).
 This feature only works if you have checked :menuselection:`Use Open GL for video display` in :ref:`configure_kdenlive`.